Cover photo for Norman Moore's Obituary

 Norman is survived by his loving and devoted wife Murial, daughters Dr. Renata Moore-Jones and Loren Powell, sister Teresia Moore-Miller, brothers William `Jun' and Willie Edward Moore, grandchildren Leia and Cameron Jones and son-in-law Dr. David A. Jones.
 He leaves behind an aunt, nieces and nephews and many loving cousins to cherish his memory.

-To order memorial trees or send flowers to the family in memory of Norman Moore, please visit our flower store.
+To order memorial trees in memory of Norman Moore, please visit our tree store.

 Service Schedule